jamiehenzy/Genome_analysis_Explore/Variants.md

 ```

 Yay!
-You should see a little report for each of these files that showing how many reads were trimmed and some other info (how long are the reads, etc)
+You should see a little report for each of these files showing how many reads were trimmed and some other info (how long are the reads, etc.).

 You can check if the trimmed files are there with:
 ```html